brentdmiller/deepquor/readme.txt

 2. Reset the qComputationTree used by scanDeeper in applyMove() (rather than in iSearch() & think()), so calls to think() don't lose context every time.
-3. Examine callse to scanDeeper, & make sure that any time a won position is returned we pass it back immediately rather than continuing to evaluate positions.  ???
+3. Examine calls to scanDeeper, & make sure that any time a won position is returned we pass it back immediately rather than continuing to evaluate positions.  ???
 This might not be worth doing.
 The extra comparison gets run for every examined position, costing a bit over the course of